Gold Plated Charm Bracelets Jewelry

 In general, plating is the process of covering the surface of a metal or alloy with a layer of another, typically more rare and expensive type of metal, e.g. A copper ring with a gold layer on top would be sold as gold-plated.

 The most significant advantage of plating is that it is a much more cost-effective option.
-Instead of making jewelry or other items completely from an expensive material, plating allows for much less of that material to be used, and is therefore less expensive, without any discernable difference in appearance.
+Instead of making jewelry or other items completely from an expensive material, plating allows for much less of that material to be used, and is, therefore, less expensive, without any discernible difference in appearance.
+Shop our women charm bracelets here

 In addition to this, it is hard to predict when the plating will wear away.
 The time length depends on the thickness of the coating, how frequently you wear the item and lastly, the design.